-- changes to our manufacturing arrangements; - · additions or modifications to product labeling; - the recall or discontinuation of our products; or - additional record-keeping requirements, if any such changes were to be imposed on us, could adversely affect the operation of our business.
+- changes to our manufacturing arrangements; - additions or modifications to product labeling; - the recall or discontinuation of our products; or - additional record-keeping requirements, if any such changes were to be imposed on us, could adversely affect the operation of our business.

-Recently, the U.S. Supreme Court overruled the Chevron doctrine, which gives deference to regulatory agencies' statutory interpretations in litigation against federal government agencies, such as the FDA, where the law is ambiguous.
+In June 2024, the U.S. Supreme Court overruled the Chevron doctrine, which gives deference to regulatory agencies' statutory interpretations in litigation against federal government agencies, such as the FDA, where the law is ambiguous.
 This landmark Supreme Court decision may invite more companies and other stakeholders to bring lawsuits against the FDA to challenge longstanding decisions and policies of the FDA, including FDA's statutory interpretations of market exclusivities and the "substantial evidence" requirements for drug approvals, which could undermine the FDA's authority, lead to uncertainties in the industry, and disrupt the FDA's normal operations, any of which could delay the FDA's review of our regulatory submissions.
+Further, the new Trump administration, including changes in the leadership at the FDA and other federal agencies, may issue new policies and regulations that can impact the compliance status of our product candidate.
 We cannot predict the full impact of this decision, future judicial challenges brought against the FDA, or the nature or extent of government regulation that may arise from future legislation or administrative action.